-1. The Flood Hazard District is defined and established to be those areas of the Township that are subject to inundation by a flood having a frequency of recurrence of one in 100 years.

-2. The identified floodplain area shall be those areas of New London Township, Chester County, which are subject to the 100-year flood, as identified in the Flood Insurance Study (FIS) dated September 29, 2006, and the accompanying maps as prepared for by the Federal Emergency Management Agency (FEMA), or the most recent revision thereof, including all digital data developed as part of the Flood Insurance Study.

-3. For the purposes of this Chapter, the 100-year flood elevation shall be used as the basis for regulation.
-When available, information from Federal, State and other acceptable sources shall be used to determine the 100-year elevation, as well as a floodway area, if possible.
-When no other information is available the 100-year elevation shall be determined by using a point on the boundary of the identified floodplain area that is nearest the construction site in question.

-In lieu of the above, the Township may require the applicant to determine the elevation with hydrologic and hydraulic engineering techniques.
+- 1. The Flood Hazard District is defined and established to be those areas of the Township that are subject to inundation by a 1% annual chance flood and that are included in the Identified Floodplain Area as established in §1-1112. - 2.
+For the purposes of this Chapter, the Identified Floodplain Area shall be used as the basis for regulation.
+When available, information from federal, state, and other acceptable sources shall be used to determine the base flood elevation, as well as a floodway area, if possible.
+When no other information is available the base flood elevation shall be determined by using a point on the boundary of the Identified Floodplain Area that is nearest the construction site in question. in lieu of the above, the Township may require the applicant to determine the elevation with hydrologic and hydraulic engineering techniques.
 Hydrologic and hydraulic analyses shall be undertaken only by professional engineers or others of demonstrated qualification who shall certify that the technical methods used correctly reflect currently accepted technical concepts.
-Studies, analyses, computations, etc., shall be submitted in sufficient detail to allow a thorough technical review by the Township.

-4. In cases where more than one source is used, the Flood Hazard District boundary shall consist of the more extensive area between sources subject to the provisions of §1-1105.
+Studies, analyses, computations, etc., shall be submitted in sufficient detail to allow a thorough technical review by the Township. - 3.
+In cases where more than one source is used, the Flood Hazard District boundary shall consist of the more extensive area between sources subject to the provisions of §1-1105.

 §1-1103.
-Changes in District Boundaries.
+Changes in Flood Hazard District Boundaries.

-The delineation of any of the identified floodplain areas may be revised by the Board of Supervisors where natural or man-made changes have occurred and more detailed studies conducted or undertaken by the U.S. Army Corps of Engineers, river basin commission or other qualified agency document such changes.
-Prior to any change, approval must be obtained from the Federal Emergency Management Agency (FEMA).
+The delineation of any identified floodplain area may be revised by the Board of Supervisors where natural or manufactured changes have occurred and more detailed studies conducted or undertaken by the U.S. Anny Corps of Engineers, river basin commission, or other qualified agency or person document such changes.
+Prior to any such change, approval must be obtained from the Federal Emergency Management Agency (FEMA).
+Additionally, as soon as practicable, but not later than six (6) months after the date such information becomes available, the Township shall notify FEMA of the changes to the Flood Hazard District by submitting technical or scientific data.